Dyalog/ride/docs/protocol.md

 :red_circle: These modes need explaining with expected behaviour

 :red_circle: Is "Invalid" a valid inputModeState?
+Does the interpreter ever send it?

+:red_circle: Currently interpreter sends `ReplyNotAtInputPrompt` instead of `NotAtInputPrompt`

 In addition to `AtInputPrompt`, RIDE can request information about the interpreter's ability to accept input at any time through